emilisto/oembed.js/README.md

 Therefore I came up with the neat idea of specifying how oEmbeds are rendered in the form of [underscore.js templates](http://documentcloud.github.com/underscore/#template).

+## CORS policies
+As of today there's no solution to embedding material from a provider that does not have the embedding site's domain covered by its `Access-Control-Allow-Origin`.

+One could use JSONP but the oEmbed standard only supports `xml` and `json`.

+We simply expect sites to have `Access-Control-Allow-Origin` set properly.
+All sites ought to look into this - with the web becoming more cross referenced, this is an issue.
+See http://enable-cors.org/.

 ## Still developing
 This is not even an alpha version as of yet.
 I just thought that in the